zx80/cachetools-utils/README.md

 ## Caching

-Caching is a key component of any significant REST backend so as to avoid performance issues when accessing the storage tier, both in term of throughput, latency and resource usage.
+Caching is a key component of any significant Web or REST backend so as to avoid performance issues when accessing the storage tier, in term of throughput, latency and resource usage.

 In order to reduce latency, most time should be lost in network accesses,